cthulhu/go-notes/README.md

     Usage: go-notes [flags] <Go file or directory> ...

     Without options generates all the note types.
-Default are:
+Defaults are:

     // FIXME    - call to fix something
     // OPTIMIZE - call for a refactoring